 The 23rd Annual Gamble Rogers Music Festival will be held May 4-6, 2018 at the Colonial Quarter.
-The festival features live Americana music, storytelling, family activities and more.
+Under the umbrella of the Romanza Festivale of the Arts, the festival features live Americana music, storytelling, family activities and more.
 Local, regional, and national groups will be performing on four stages.
+Along with three full days of great music, the Gamble Rogers Festival offers plenty of food and drink available at the Colonial Quarter’s restaurants and beverage sales areas, a jam area, and showcases such as “I Remember Gamble” and the Youth Competition.
+Interactive music making, arts and crafts, and storytelling are available for children.

 Among the several dozen performers for this heritage music festival are the Grammy Award winning Peter Rowan as well as Nashville star Verlon Thompson, multi-instrumentalist and award winning vocalist Mean Mary, folk-blues ground-breaker Veronika Jackson, Blue Grass power-house Red and Chris Henry’s All Star Band along with many regional standouts such as Bell and the Band, Brian Smalley, Rotageezer, Sam Pacetti and many others.